Hūtia te rito o te harakeke, kei hea te kōmako e kō?

 The Rūnanga is a national advisory council to the New Zealand Bishops Conference (NZCBC).
 For more information please see Rūnanga o te Hāhi Katorika.
 There are two representatives on the Rūnanga for the Archdiocese of Wellington:

 Young Catholic Leader (YCL)

 The camp for YCL is held in December each year for Y12 students to prepare them for school leadership roles in Y13.
-The camp is organised by the Family and Young Church Ministries Vicariate.
+The camp is organised by the Family and Young Church Ministries Vicariate of the Archdiocese.